rophy/todomvc-angular-i18n/readme.md

 3. In Globalization Pipeline GUI, create a **Reader** API user.
     - Note: Do NOT use the service credential, you must create a reader user.
 4. Set following environment variables:
     - `GP_URL`: value from the reader user credential
     - `GP_USERID`: value from the reader user credential
-  - `GP_PASSWORD: : value from the reader user credential
+    - `GP_PASSWORD`: value from the reader user credential
     - `GP_INSTANCEID`: value from the reader user credential
     - `GP_BUNDLEID`: name of your created bundle
 5. Download and run this repo after the environment variables are set:

   ```shell